 Maxim Boon catches up with the American comedian, actor and writer ahead of her latest venture Down Under.

 During my research for this article, I stumbled upon an interview with American comic Fortune Feimster from back in 2010.
-At the time a relatively unknown emerging talent on the New York stand-up circuit and a fresh alum of The Groundlings (one of the most highly regarded hotbeds of improv comedy in the US), the piece reveals Fortune as refreshingly humble, almost giddy with disbelief after receiving her first invitation from Saturday Night Live producer Lorne Michaels to appear on his hit show.
+At the time a relatively unknown emerging talent on the New York stand-up circuit and a fresh alum of The Groundlings (one of the most highly regarded hotbeds of improv comedy in the US), the piece revealed Fortune as refreshingly humble, almost giddy with disbelief after receiving her first invitation from Saturday Night Live producer Lorne Michaels to appear on his hit show, a watershed moment for any American comic worth their salt.
 It paints a picture of a hard-grafting hopeful getting their first shot at the big time, of someone with plenty to prove but with even more determination to prove it.

 "So it wasn’t until I started doing stand-up that people really clicked with me and seemed to say, ‘Oh yeah, that’s what you’re about, we see where you’re coming from now.’
 So, there’s a special place in my heart for stand-up because it feels kinda like home-base for me.
 I mean, I love acting – more than I thought I would in fact.
 When I started doing the Mindy Project, over the course of three years, it quickly became a passion.
 So, I hope I can continue to keep both things – stand-up and acting – going as long as I can.”